 The patient should use the medicine with what kind of food.
 The medicine can be taken with a full glass of water or just a sip?
 Can the pills be crushed or cut into smaller pieces?
 Are there certain foods or beverages that should be avoided while taking it?
 All the important points must keep in mind.
 It is important for your health and fitness.

 - How long should you take medicine?

 Every medicine is made of different chemical compounds.
 The condition of every patient is different.
 The patient is feeling better while taking the medicine.
 How much time is required to use this medicine?
-Some antibiotics can be used for some specific time such as 3, 5, 7 days.
+Some antibiotics can be used for some specific time such as 3, 5, or 7 days.
 It depends upon the condition of the patient.
-How much time it takes to recover from the disease.
+How much time does it take to recover from the disease?

 What are the potential side effects of improper medication